Canadian Forest Service employee directory

 Tel.: (418) 640-2625

-I am primarily interested in the ecology of insect parasitoids, using various approaches including behavioural ecology and ecophysiology.
-Parasitoids are a significant factor in insect populations found in all environments.
-Despite their small size, they use complex mechanisms to find and assess the quality of their hosts, and then introduce their offspring, killing the host in the process.
-A better understanding of their ecology is therefore beneficial in terms of helping to control forest pests.
+I am interested in the ecology of insect pests (native and exotic) and their parasitoids, using different approaches such as behavioral ecology or physiological ecology.
+Parasitoids are an important factor in insect populations in all environments.
+Despite their small size, they use complex mechanisms to locate their hosts, assess their quality and then invest their offspring in these hosts, causing their death.

-- Masters and Ph.D. in Entomology, McGill University, under the supervision of Ph.D.
+- M.Sc. and Ph.D. in Entomology, McGill University, under the supervision of Ph.D.
 Research Scientist Guy Boivin, Agriculture and Agri-Food Canada (2003 and 2007)